BeamNG/BeamNGpy/COMPATIBILITY.md

 # Compatibility

 Below is the complete list of compatible BeamNG.tech and BeamNGpy versions.
-See also the [Compatibility](README.md#compatibility) section in the main README file.
+See also the [Compatibility](https://documentation.beamng.com/api/beamngpy/master/readme.html#compatibility) section in the main documentation.

 | BeamNG.tech version | BeamNGpy version                                          |
 | ------------------- | --------------------------------------------------------- |